AntonioJBT/BEST-D/README.rst

     http://tom.preston-werner.com/2010/08/23/readme-driven-development.html

-This repository has the code for the BEST-D molecular analysis paper, see:
+This repository has the code for the BEST-D molecular analysis paper.